Update November 4th, 2020: Kolide has officially retired Fleet. Please read our retirement announcement. We've preserved the FAQ below for posterity.

 Kolide Fleet is a fully open source osquery management tool.
 Used by itself, or in combination with Launcher, Fleet provides a web GUI for deploying and managing osquery to your fleet.
 Fleet is a hands-on tool that requires you to setup and maintain your own servers.
 In addition, we leave it completely up to you to decide what data you find valuable, and what to do with that data.
 Support for Fleet, Launcher, and osquery itself is available in the osquery Slack community.
 Members of our team are active in the #kolide channel.
 We offer no direct support for this product.

 K2 (Kolide) is a paid cloud-hosted SaaS platform for gathering detailed device information across all 3 major platforms.
-K2 is a rewrite from the ground up, built around the desire to provide a User Focused Security platform.
+K2 is a rewrite from the ground up, built around the desire to provide a Honest Security platform.
 This meant providing an avenue to notify and educate end-users on security best practices.
-We incorporated a Slackbot to alert your end users when their device is out of compliance, with detailed steps on how to remediate.
+We incorporated a Slack application to alert your end users when their device is out of compliance, with detailed steps on how to remediate.
 K2 still retains the core functionality of Fleet with access to osquery power-user tools such as:

 - Live Query